-- 2.6 Also established attractions, such as the National Brewing Museum, but more generally the public tours and shop/visitor centres associated with many brewery businesses makes a valid and ongoing contribution to local social, cultural, and economic benefits to the town and wider area. - 2.7 Ensuring that similar positive uses can be found for buildings, which have yet to find a sustainable long-term use, will provide greater opportunities for investment as well as for enhancing the contribution, which the history of the town continues to make to its character today. - 2.8 Detailed Policy 6: also considers the historic environment, covering "Other Heritage Assets", particularly non-designated heritage assets as well as landscape and townscape of value.
-It should be acknowledged, when considering former brewery buildings and sites that these buildings rarely exist in isolation but rather form parts of inter-related complexes, which often contribute to wider townscape qualities adding value in their own rights. - 2.9 As a result, proposals will be best where founded on a good understanding, not only of the individual building under consideration, but of the relationships that a building has with its neighbours and as a component of the wider townscape and public realm.
-This relationship of buildings is also relevant in the wider planning and design context and not only where a townscape has been designated as a conservation area. - 2.10 For the above reasons, good design will involve consideration of a variety of buildings, many of which may be heritage assets, designated or otherwise, as well as examples which are not of significant heritage interest in their own rights but nonetheless contribute towards the character of a wider complex of buildings, including providing the context within which heritage assets can be understood and experienced.
-Achieving a good balance means that many threads of heritage policy will likely converge when considering brewery buildings and sites. - 2.11 In terms of wider townscape value, many types of brewery buildings are tall and/or have distinctive roof-forms meaning they can often make a substantial contribution to the roofscape of the town.
+2.6 Also established attractions, such as the National Brewing Museum, but more generally the public tours and shop/visitor centres associated with many brewery businesses makes a valid and ongoing contribution to local social, cultural, and economic benefits to the town and wider area.

+2.7 Ensuring that similar positive uses can be found for buildings, which have yet to find a sustainable long-term use, will provide greater opportunities for investment as well as for enhancing the contribution, which the history of the town continues to make to its character today.

+2.8 Detailed Policy 6: also considers the historic environment, covering "Other Heritage Assets", particularly non-designated heritage assets as well as landscape and townscape of value.
+It should be acknowledged, when considering former brewery buildings and sites that these buildings rarely exist in isolation but rather form parts of inter-related complexes, which often contribute to wider townscape qualities adding value in their own rights.

+2.9 As a result, proposals will be best where founded on a good understanding, not only of the individual building under consideration, but of the relationships that a building has with its neighbours and as a component of the wider townscape and public realm.
+This relationship of buildings is also relevant in the wider planning and design context and not only where a townscape has been designated as a conservation area.
+Where appropriate applicants will be required to submit relevant supporting documents with any planning application to set out the history of the building and relationship to the brewing industry, particularly where a site has a cumulative value with other neighboring brewery buildings.

+2.10 For the above reasons, good design will involve consideration of a variety of buildings, many of which may be heritage assets, designated or otherwise, as well as examples which are not of significant heritage interest in their own rights but nonetheless contribute towards the character of a wider complex of buildings, including providing the context within which heritage assets can be understood and experienced.
+Achieving a good balance means that many threads of heritage policy will likely converge when considering brewery buildings and sites.

+2.11 In terms of wider townscape value, many types of brewery buildings are tall and/or have distinctive roof-forms meaning they can often make a substantial contribution to the roofscape of the town.

+2.12 Applicants will be encouraged to retain tall features such as chimneys and watertowers as well as retaining high level roofscape features such as winch-houses which add interest to roofscape.
+Where tall new build developments are proposed applicants will be expected to consider potential impacts on views of taller heritage features and any impacts on their prominence which a proposal may have.